 In beverage labeling, performance requirements are very important in determining the proper label technology and label characteristics for successful application through to end-use.

-Label selection and design factors such as resistance to humidity, temperature variations, scuff and scratch resistance, as well as bottle or packaging materials, shapes, sizes and surface textures all play an important role in crafting a beverage label that performs throughout product usage.
-What’s more, the label must be pristine on each and every bottle, can and container, every time.
+Label selection and design factors such as resistance to humidity, temperature variations, scuff and scratch resistance, as well as a bottle or packaging materials, shapes, sizes, and surface textures all play an important role in crafting a beverage label that performs throughout product usage.
+What’s more, the label must be pristine on each and every bottle, can, and container, every time.